 Legal representation is not an intended part of the informal resolution stage.

 NOTE: The person filing the complaint will be protected against retaliation in any form.
 Words or behaviors that punish a person for filing a complaint of sexual harassment are illegal.

 NOTE: False accusations have a damaging effect on innocent people.
-False accusations are not condoned and may lead to disciplinary action.

 Louisiana Tech University will make every effort to maintain confidentiality to the extent legally possible throughout the investigation and hearing procedures.
 If a complainant insists on confidentiality, the ability to respond may be limited.